ramanan-b-r/Trick_Or_Treat/README.md

 4. **Winning the Game:**
    - If the Host correctly identifies the real human by giving them the candy, the Host wins.
-   - If the Host fails to identify the real human and gives the caady to the AI BOT, the Trick or Treater wins.
+   - If the Host fails to identify the real human and gives the candy to the AI BOT, the Trick or Treater wins.